yaserfaraj/yaserfaraj.github.io/_posts/2020-04-11-Traverxec-walkthrough.md

 ```

 We can see that `david` has `sudo` permission without password to execute `journalctl`.
 We found something useful on [GTFOBins](https://gtfobins.github.io/gtfobins/journalctl/). so lets use it.
 However, it is a bit tricky.
-first we execute `sudo journalctl -n5 -unostromo.service` and minimize the terminal till you notice it looks like `vim`.
+first we execute `sudo journalctl -n5 -unostromo.service` and minimize the terminal till you notice it looks like `less` command.
 Then type `!/bin/bash`

 ```bash
 Apr 10 18:29:03 traverxec cron[9204]: (CRON) DEATH (can't open or create